When Was The 1st Motorcycle Built

 Defining the "First Motorcycle": A Matter of Semantics

 The answer often depends on one's perspective.
 If the emphasis is on the first attempt to motorize a bicycle, then the Daimler Reitwagen is a strong contender.
-If the focus is on the first commercially produced motorcycle, then the Hildebrand & Wolfmüller takes the lead.
+Now, if the focus is on the first commercially produced motorcycle, then the Hildebrand & Wolfmüller takes the lead.
 The Perreaux steam velocipede adds another layer to the discussion, raising the question of whether steam-powered vehicles should be included in the definition of a motorcycle.

 The Evolution of Motorcycle Technology: From Rudimentary Beginnings to Modern Marvels

 Over the next few decades, motorcycle technology advanced rapidly.
-Engines became more powerful and efficient, frames became more robust and stable, and suspension systems were developed to improve ride comfort.
+Engines became more powerful and efficient, frames became more solid and stable, and suspension systems were developed to improve ride comfort.
 Chain drives replaced direct drives, allowing for more flexible gear ratios.
 Brakes, initially rudimentary and often ineffective, were gradually improved.

 By the mid-20th century, the motorcycle had evolved into a sophisticated and versatile machine.
 It was used for transportation, recreation, and even competition.
 Motorcycles played a significant role in World War II, serving as reconnaissance vehicles and messengers.
 After the war, motorcycles became increasingly popular as affordable and fuel-efficient transportation.